Ajwme55/BasicCode/README.md

-# Basic python program to simulate a HangMan game
+# Basic python program to play a game of Hangman.